velddev/elk-css/README.md

 # elk-css

-## how to use elk-css
+## How to use elk-css

-- download `elk.css` from this repo
+- Download `elk.css` from this repo
-- move it to your project folder
+- Move it to your project folder
-- include it in the head via
+- Include it in the head via

 ```html
 <!DOCTYPE html>